-28 Apple Watch tips and tricks you should know
+31 Apple Watch tips and tricks you should know

 For a right turn, you'll get a steady beat of 12 taps: tap-tap-tap-tap-tap-tap-tap-tap-tap-tap-tap-tap.

-You'll also get a long vibration when you're on your last leg of the journey, and when you arrive at your destination.
+You'll also get a long vibration when you're on the last leg of your journey and when you arrive at your destination.

 23. Stop directions with Force Touch

 Want your Watch to stop navigating?
-Use a Force Touch gesture at any point on the Maps app to cease directions.
+Use a Force Touch gesture at any point on the Maps app to stop receiving directions.

 24. Review your iPhone photos from your watch

-The Camera app on your Watch lets you use it as a remote display and shutter for photos, but you can also quickly review any recent shots.
-That way, you can make sure you've gotten the perfect group shot before retrieving your iPhone.
+The Camera app on your Watch allows you to use it as a remote display and shutter for photos.
+You can also use it to quickly review any recent shots to check they're up to scratch.
+It's perfect for checking you got the ideal group shot before sending everyone on their way and grabbing your iPhone.

 25. Set a default city for your weather

-The Weather app on your Watch can check a variety of cities, including your current location.
-To change the default location, visit the Apple Watch app on your iPhone, then go to My Watch > Weather > Default City.
+It's possible to use the Weather app on your Watch to check a number of cities, including your current location.
+If you need to change the default location, go to the Apple Watch app on your iPhone, then tap My Watch > Weather > Default City.

 26. Close your rings